 The “Wirströms Session Players”

-Winner of the Best Dressed (Individual) 2015.
+Winner of a Best Dressed Individual award.
 Photo credit: Katriina Mäkinen

 The parade is organised annually by volunteers from the Swedish Irish Society with support from the Irish Embassy in Sweden and with generous sponsorship from businesses in the community.